NCAR/i-wrf/docs/Users_Guide/matthewredcloud.rst

 Join a Project
 --------------

-To join an existing project, submit a `request <https://www.cac.cornell.edu/services/external/RequestCACid.aspx>`_.
+To join an existing project, submit a `join request <https://www.cac.cornell.edu/services/external/RequestCACid.aspx>`_.
 You should only do this if your PI has requested you to submit the request.
 Once the PI of the project approves the request, an email is sent to you with the login information.